 With BlogVault, one thing speaks for itself, and that is its rate of new feature releases without existing features having suffered.

 There’s been a simultaneous commitment to continue to provide the core product running optimally, but also to add new features.
 They actively take feedback and improve the product based on customer reviews and expectations

 As an agency owner, it’s very exciting for us because these are things that we can bring to our clients and say, this is what differentiates us from other providers or other agencies.

 ManageWP: 4/ 5

 Read also: How To Start A Blog & Make Money

 Ease of Use and Customer Support

-ManageWP also has an optimised single dashboard.
+ManageWP also has an optimized single dashboard.
 It offers an overview of updates along with things like comments and news and a list of services.
-To get to each service, you need to click them and go back to check any other feature.
+To get to each service, you need to click them and go back to check any other features.
 The left panel allows you to search a website using active features, status, tags, clients, etc.